back to top

 When will Sunbird be released?

-The company has scheduled the release of SunBird for the end of Summer 2023.
-However, if you are interested in testing the app, you can join the SunBird beta test through their website.
-They also have a Discord channel where you can ask for more information or stay up to date on announcements.
+The company has scheduled the release of SunBird for the end of summer 2023.
+However, if you are interested in testing the app, you can join the SunBird beta test on their website.
+They also have a Discord channel where you can ask for more information or stay up-to-date with announcements.
 This beta test is completely free and supported worldwide.

-The developers of Sunbird plan to include almost all iMessage features in the app, including typing indicators, read receipts, Memojis, and FaceTime.
-You will also be able to link your Sunbird account across devices to stay up to date on all updates.
+The developers of Sunbird plan to include almost all iMessage features in the app, including typing indicators, reading receipts, Memojis, and FaceTime.
+You will also be able to link your Sunbird account across devices to stay up-to-date on all updates.
 A web app is also planned for a future update, along with other features that are being developed before the official launch.

 Please note that the user interface of the Sunbird app is not yet complete and is expected to be improved in the final release.
 There is still much work to be done, and we are excited to see what developments are in store for the future.